Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

     }
     ```

-2. Register your custom style:
+2. Register your custom style within your namespace:
     ```cs
-    Tizen.NUI.Components.StyleManager.Instance.RegisterStyle("CustomPagination", null, typeof(YourNameSpace.CustomPaginationStyle));
+    Tizen.NUI.Components.StyleManager.Instance.RegisterStyle("CustomPagination", null, typeof(<YOUR_NAME_SPACE>.CustomPaginationStyle));
     ```

-3. Use your custom style to create a new Pagination instance:
+3. Use your custom style to create a new `Pagination` instance:
     ```cs
     var _pagination = new Pagination("CustomPagination");
     _pagination.IndicatorCount = 3;
     _pagination.SelectedIndex = 1;
     ```

-3. Add the pagination to the parent:
+4. Add the pagination to the parent:
    ```cs
    _rootView.Add(_pagination);
    ```

 The following output is generated when the pagination is created using the defined style:

 ![Pagination2](./media/PaginationExample_Square.png)

-<a name="connectWithKeyEvent"></a>
 ## Respond to window key event

-A [Window KeyEvent](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.Window.html#Tizen_NUI_Window_KeyEvent) is associated with the pagination
-by a method that handles the `Window_KeyEvent` event as shown in the following code:
+A [Window KeyEvent](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.Window.html#Tizen_NUI_Window_KeyEvent) is associated with the pagination by a method that handles the `Window_KeyEvent` event as shown in the following code:
 ```cs
 Window window = NUIApplication.GetDefaultWindow();
 window.KeyEvent += Window_KeyEvent;